 Snowshoe at FortWhyte

-There’s no better place for outdoor adventures in Winnipeg than at FortWhyte.
+There’s no better place for outdoor Winnipeg winter adventures than at FortWhyte.
 Located about a 20 minute drive from downtown, the recreation area is all about connecting people with nature.
 Offering programming year round, winter activities include horse-drawn sleigh rides, igloo building, cross-country skiing and ice fishing.

 A fantastic way to spend a moonlit evening is by snowshoeing over the frozen tundra, and hearing nothing but the snow crunching underfoot.
 Guided tours last about 45 minutes, and end with a cup of hot chocolate and roasting s’mores around a roaring bonfire.
-Thrill-seekers won’t want to miss the Richardson Rrrrun, which is the perfect spot to hop on a sled and tear down the ice-covered slide.
+Thrill-seekers won’t want to miss the Richardson Rrrrun, which is the perfect spot to hop on a sled and tear down the ice-covered slide, and one of the most fun things to do outside Winnipeg.

 Take a history lesson